AMfalme/Kids-In-Charge/kic/kic/README.md

-# How to run Kids In charge
+# How to run Icanary

 ### creating a virtual environment.